Radheshyam1234/bithdate-palindrome/README.md

 # bithdate-palindrome
-This app checks if your birthdate is a palindrome or not Takes the birthdate as input
+This app checks if your birthdate is a palindrome or not.
+It takes the birthdate as input

 ****
 stack used: